-A. Blum and Hellwig (1995): Macroeconomic Effects of Capital Adequacy Rules Blum and Hellwig's paper was inspired by the widespread international efforts (e.g., by the Basle Committee on Banking Supervision) toward the introduction of bank capital requirements.
+Blum and Hellwig's paper was inspired by the widespread international efforts (e.g. by the Basle Committee on Banking Supervision) towards the introduction of bank capital requirements.
 Their idea is that minimum capital requirements impose an upper bound on the amount of bank lending for a given capital base.
-A negative shock to the economy, by reducing bank profits and hence bank capital, will lead to reduced lending in subsequent periods.
-Hence, the effects of a negative shock to the economic system will be amplified by the rigid link between banks' balance sheets and their capital base.
-They show this using a standard macroeconomic model similar to IS-LM.
+A negative shock to the economy, by reducing bank profits and

-B. Hellwig (1995): Hidden Aggregate Risk Exposure
+3.2 Hellwig (1995): Hidden aggregate risk exposure

-Hellwig has written several papers on risk and the role of banks in the economy, e.g., Hellwig (1991, 1994a, 1994b, 1995, 1998).
+Hellwig has written several papers on risk and the role of banks in the economy, e.g. Hellwig (1991, 1994a, 1994b, 1995, 1998).
 One point that emerges in several of these is that risk regulation (such as the Basle Committee capital adequacy rules) may be defective because it focuses only on the individual bank and not on the banking system as a whole.
-For an extreme example, consider a banking system of 500 individual banks, where the n-th bank (all the way from n = 1 to n = 500) has liabilities of duration n months and holds assets of duration n + 1 (Hellwig [1995]).
-While each may look as if it is not highly exposed to the term structure, the interest rate exposure of the banking system is large because it has transformed a one-month liability into a 40-year asset.
+For an extreme example, consider a banking system of 500 individual banks, where the n'th bank (all the way from n=1 to n=500) has liabilities of duration n months and holds assets of duration n+1 (Hellwig (1995)).
+While each may look as if it is not highly exposed to the term structure, the interest rate exposure of the banking system is large because it has transformed a 1-month liability into a 40-year asset.
 For a more realistic example driven by similar principles, if banks trade a large amount of swaps among themselves, there will be a low "signal-to-noise" ratio as interbank swap volume is large relative to fundamentals.
 Individual risk exposures will not reveal the exposure of the whole system.

-Similar effects could also arise through inadequate modeling of risk exposure in the economy.
+Similar effects could also arise through inadequate modelling of risk exposure in the economy.
 For example, a bank might consider itself hedged against interest rate risk, but could still be hit by an interest rate rise that causes debtor insolvencies.
-Thai banks might borrow in U.S. dollars and lend in dollars to domestic firms that subsequently turn out to have no dollar income.
+That banks might borrow in US dollars and lend in dollars to domestic firms that subsequently turn out to have no dollar income.

-C. Allen and Gale (2000): Bubbles and Crises
+3.3 Allen and Gale (1998): bubbles and crises

-Allen and Gale (2000) attempt to model the role of asset price bubbles in financial crises.
+Allen and Gale attempt to model the role of asset price bubbles in financial crises.
 Their model has two main ingredients.
-First, financial institutions engage in asset substitution, thereby bidding up the price of risky assets and causing a bubble.
+First, financial institutions engage in asset substitution thereby bidding up the price of risky assets and causing a bubble.
 Secondly, credit expansion enhances the effect of asset substitution both contemporaneously and in anticipation.

-Allen and Gale (2000) present two versions of their model.
+Allen and Gale present two versions of their model.
 In the simpler version, banks with a fixed supply of funds to lend interact with firms or individuals that want to borrow.
 Borrowers can choose either safe investments or risky ones and, because of the limited liability option, will tend to prefer risky investments: in other words, asset substitution will occur.
-In their model, the supply of risky investments is fixed, hence the increased flow of cash into risky investments will tend to drive up the price.
+In their model the supply of risky investments is fixed, hence the increased flow of cash into risky investments will tend to drive up the price.
 Both the price of the risky asset and the incidence of default are higher than they would be in the absence of asset substitution.
 The authors interpret the higher asset prices as a bubble and the higher chance of default as a financial crisis.